Blockchain Transaction Conflicts: A Historical Perspective

-\item[5.
-Most dense conflict family:] The most \textbf{dense conflict family} is the one with the most transactions: $F^* = \arg\max_{F_i} |F_i|$.
-It sets a theoretical upper bound on execution speedup, meaning, the size and density of the largest conflict family limit the achievable parallelism: {more dense} $\rightarrow$ {more serialization} $\rightarrow$ {less parallelism}.
+\textbf{5.
+Most dense conflict family (MDCF)} is the conflict family with most conflicting transactions: $F^* = \arg\max_{F_i} |F_i|$.
+It sets a theoretical bound on execution speedup, the size and density of the largest conflict family limit the achievable parallelism: {more dense} $\rightarrow$ {more serialization} $\rightarrow$ {less parallelism}.
 In our example, the MDCF is $F_2$ with 3 transactions.